 Dumplings

-Dumplings have been around for thousands of years.
+Dumplings have been around for nearly two thousand years.
 In fact, the Chinese say the dumpling was first invented around 225 AD.
-This food has witnessed China’s history and became a part of it.
+This food has witnessed China’s history and has become a part of it.

-Dumplings are made of minced pork and finely chopped vegetables wrapped in dough.
-However, there are other variations nowadays.
-Instead of pork, beef, chicken and vegetables may be used to fill Chinese dumplings.
-These dumplings are usually steamed, boiled, or fried, but I would say that my personal favorite is the steamed one.
+These dumplings are usually steamed, boiled, or fried, and I would say that my personal favorite is a steamed dumpling.
 Nothing spells authentic Chinese food like eating a hot steamed dumpling.

 Sweet and Sour Pork